Can a dog walk with a torn ACL

 - Confirmation: An abnormal conformation, such as disproportionately long or straight legs, excessive bending at the hocks, or outward or inward-turned paws, can lead to an abnormal distribution of forces throughout the leg.
 This, in turn, puts extra strain on the cruciate ligaments, potentially leading to weakness or sprains.

-There are many different symptoms that may indicate that your dog has a cruciate injury.
+Many different symptoms may indicate that your dog has a cruciate injury.
 Of course, not all cruciate injuries will have all the symptoms, nor does it mean that if your dog has one or more of the symptoms that he has a cruciate injury.
 However, they are indications for your veterinarian to run some diagnostic tests.
 The following symptoms are suggestive of a cruciate injury:

 - Hind leg lameness